 It adds thickness and can be used in many patterns from washcloths, and blankets to accessories.

 The popcorn stitch (abbreviated pop or pc) is a nicely rounded, compact oval that stands out from the fabric.

 It takes a bit more time to make than other raised stitches, but it’s well worth the effort.

 You can work popcorn stitches so that they “pop” to the front or the back of the fabric, depending on where you want them to stand out.

 This stitch is similar to making the shell stitch, as you use double crochets to make a fan shape and then join that together to make a bobble.

 It may seem complicated, but once you try it out, you will see how easy it is!

-Choose your hook and yarn, then make a foundation chain with an odd number of stitches, for example, you could chain 19 stitches, to begin with.
+Choose your crochet hook and yarn, then make a foundation chain (ch) with an odd number of stitches, for example, you could chain 19 stitches, to begin with.

 Starting in the second chain from the hook, insert hook into the 2nd chain from the hook and work one row of single crochet.

 In the second row, you will chain 1 then work like this into the next stitch (which is the first dc – double crochet);